 As stated in the Early Years Welfare Requirements ‘inappropriate behaviour displayed by other member’s of staff, or any other person working with the children.
 For example, inappropriate sexual comments; excessive one to one attention beyond the requirements of there usual role and responsibilities; or inappropriate sharing of images.’
 Any member of staff whom is seen to be breaching this requirement will be suspended from Dawny’s Daycare following the Dawny’s Daycare disciplinary procedure.

-Should an allegation arise Dawn Mitchell will approach the parents to discuss the situation sensitively to inform them what has been recorded.
+Should an allegation arise Carly Summers will approach the parents to discuss the situation sensitively to inform them what has been recorded.
 In some cases we will have to gain advice from the Multi-agency Safeguarding Hub and they will take the next steps when it comes to dealing with the situation.
 Any concerns will need to be reported to Ofsted so they are aware of the case.

 Communication between one another is crucial so we will need to be advised of any accidents that have taken place at home as they will need to be recorded in our at home accident book and also recorded on the body map on the back of the accident form.
 It’s key to have good communications between practitioner and parent.